HB Jassin

 Hans Bague Jassin (31 July 1917 – 11 March 2000), better known as HB Jassin, was an Indonesian literary critic, documentarian, and professor.
 Born in Gorontalo to a bibliophilic petroleum company employee, Jassin began reading while still in elementary school, later writing published reviews before finishing high school.
 After a while working in the Gorontalo regent's office, he moved to Jakarta where he worked at the state publisher Balai Pustaka.
 After leaving the publisher, he attended the University of Indonesia and later Yale.
 Returning to Indonesia to be a teacher, he also headed Sastra magazine.
 Horison, a literary magazine, was started in July 1966 by Jassin and Mochtar Lubis as a successor to Sastra, and was edited by Taufiq Ismail, Ds.
 Muljanto, Zaini, Su Hok Djin, and Goenawan Mohamad.
 In 1971, Jassin was given a one-year prison sentence and a two-year probation period because as the editor of Sastra, he refused to reveal the identity of an anonymous writer who wrote a story which was considered by the court to be blasphemous.

-After his release, he founded HB Jassin Literary Documentation Center, using it to document Indonesian literature.
+After his release, he founded the H. B. Jassin Literary Archive (Pusat Dokumentasi Sastra H.B.
+Jassin), using it to document Indonesian literature.
 After suffering six strokes towards the end of his life, Jassin died on 11 March 2000 and was buried in the Kalibata Heroes' Cemetery.
 During his life Jassin was highly recognized for his work, acquiring the nickname "The Pope of Indonesian Literature" and receiving numerous awards.

 Biography

-Jassin was born in Gorontalo, Gorontalo on 31 July 1917 to a Bague Mantu Jassin, a Muslim bibliophilic Bataafsche Petroleum Maatschappij employee, and his wife Habibah Jau.
+Jassin was born in Gorontalo, Gorontalo on 31 July 1917 to a Bague Mantu Jassin, a Muslim bibliophilic Bataafse Petroleum Maatschappij employee, and his wife Habibah Jau.
 He had five brothers and sisters.
 He attended at a hollandsch-inlandsche school, a Dutch-language school for native Indonesians, in Gorontalo, where he began to read extensively.
 His family later moved to Medan, North Sumatra, where he attended a hogere burger school, or five-year secondary education program for native Indonesians.
 During this period, he began to write literary reviews, which were published in local magazines.
 He also read numerous works of Western literature.

 After finishing his studies in Medan, Jassin returned to Gorontalo, where he worked at the local resident's office without pay.
 In 1940, he was offered a position at Balai Pustaka, the Dutch-owned state publishing house, by then-executive director Sutan Takdir Alisjahbana.
 He started in short story and poetry writing, but was later moved to reviews and documentation.
 During the Japanese occupation, he published several works, both poems and short stories, in the Japanese-sponsored daily Asia Raja.

 In 1953, Jassin enrolled in the literature program of the University of Indonesia (UI), doubling as a lecturer for courses related to modern Indonesian literature.
 After graduating in 1957, he spent two years at Yale in the United States studying comparative literature.
 Upon returning to Jakarta, Jassin continued to work as a lecturer at the UI.